 - Records Gift Aid information from donors

 Click on the buttons below for guidance on setting up and using your GiveALittle Account.
-If you have any questions about online donations you can contact the Generous Giving Adviser, Joshua Townson, by email or on 01865 208 757.
+If you have any questions about online donations or you would like support setting up your account you can contact the Generous Giving Adviser, Joshua Townson, by email or on 01865 208 757.

 *GiveALittle is a software system for the donations process and it needs to be linked with a payments processor which actually handles the money.
 It can be linked with both Stripe and SumUp.
 To get started with online donations it is quickest, easiest, and cheapest to set up a Stripe account for this.
 You can add SumUp at a later date if you want to integrate GiveALittle with a contactless device.